 Driving Instructor Course in TAS

-Welcome to the Driving Instructor Course in TAS (Hobart) -> TLI41221 – Certificate IV in Transport and Logistics (Road Transport – Car Driving Instruction).
+Welcome to the Driving Instructor Course in TAS (Hobart) -> TLI41222 – Certificate IV in Motor Vehicle Driver Training (Specialisation Group A – Car).
 This certificate is a nationally recognised qualification under the Australian Qualification Framework (AQF).

 The following information pertains to Tasmania only.
-If you are not looking for the Driving Instructor Course in TAS, please click here and select your state or territory.
+If you are looking for something other than the Driving Instructor Course in TAS, please click here and select your state or territory.

 An initial deposit of $1500 is required for this course.
-The remaining balance will be paid just before the commencement of practical training.
+The remaining balance must be paid before the commencement of practical training.

 How to Apply